krzysztof-kapuscik-leicageo/imx_usb_loader/README.md

 ## Installation
 1. Clone
 1. Make sure libusb (1.0) is available
-1. Prepare project using cmake (e.g. makefiles)
+1. Prepare project using CMake
-1. Run the build tool (e.g. make)
+1. Run the build tool
-1. Install (e.g. make install)
+1. Install

 Two binaries are available, imx_usb and imx_uart for the two supported connections.